Do’s and Don’ts of Grouting Tile

 Grouting can be a gratifying task – it’s the last step and a sign you are almost done with your project!
 It will bring out the beauty of the tile and your entire project together.
 However, if you’ve ever had grout turn rock hard before getting it off the tile, you know that grouting can be tough.
-In an effort to help you avoid problems and get the best results, we’ve created a handy list that walks you through the do’s and don’ts of grouting tile.
+In an effort to help you avoid problems and get the best results, we’ve created a handy list that walks you through the do’s and don’ts of grouting tiles.

 Whether you are looking to complete the tile floor in your bathroom, or a new backsplash in the kitchen, here are some tips to abide by when working with grout: